albal/AdventOfCode2020/README.md

 # AdventOfCode
 ## Advent of Code 2020

-My solutions and data from Advent of Code 2020
+My solutions and data from Advent of Code 2020 in Python